Macroeconomic Statistics

 The virtual workshop will consist of sixteen sessions held over four days, including presentations and knowledge sharing sessions.
 It will build awareness on the indicators that the Fund uses for surveillance and indicators presented on the Fund’s Climate Change Indicator Dashboard.
 It will also outline the methods of compilation and use of key macro-relevant climate change indicators.
 The workshop comprises lectures, open discussions, and a concluding panel discussion.
 Apart from the countries covered by the SARTTAC, namely, Bangladesh, Bhutan, India, Maldives, Nepal and Sri Lanka, the workshop could also be attended by other APD countries.

-This course, presented by the Statistics Department, provides participants with an introduction to the compilation of monetary statistics covering the central bank (CB) and other depository corporations (ODCs) in accordance with international standards.
-Course materials are based on the Monetary and Financial Statistics Manual and Compilation Guide (MFSMCG).
-The course discusses the principles of residency and sectorization of institutional units, the characteristics and types of financial instruments, valuation principles, and other accounting issues that are relevant to the compilation of monetary statistics.
-Participants also become familiar with the defining characteristics of depository corporations (DCs), notably their role as money issuers, and with the main principles on which analysis of monetary and credit aggregates is based.
-The course consists of lectures, and exercises covering practical aspects of compiling monetary statistics, especially the use of financial statements for filling out standardized report forms (SRFs 1SR and 2SR) and the derivation of the respective surveys for the CB, ODCs, and the consolidated DCs sector.
-Participants should be prepared to ask questions and discuss challenges related to MFS compilation practices.
-This course is an abbreviated version of the longer, introductory MFS course traditionally offered by STA in-person.
+This course offered by the Statistics Department, provides participants with an introduction to both the conceptual and practical aspects of compiling monetary statistics covering the central bank (CB) and other depository corporations (ODCs) as set out in the 2016 Monetary and Financial Statistics Manual and Compilation Guide (MFSMCG).
+The course introduces the principles of residency and sectorization of institutional units, the characteristics and types of financial instruments, valuation principles, and other accounting issues that are relevant to the compilation of monetary statistics.
+Participants also become familiar with the defining characteristics of depository corporations (DCs), notably their role as money issuers, and how the sectoral balance sheets of DCs are consolidated and rearranged into analytical presentations with key financial aggregates like credit and money.
+The course will also introduce the OFCs and touch upon the treatment of central bank digital currencies and electronic money in MFS.
+The course consists of lectures, and exercises covering practical aspects of compiling monetary statistics, especially using the IMF’s standardized report forms and the derivation of the respective analytical presentations for the CB, ODCs, and the consolidated DCs sector.
+Emphasis is also placed on peer learning through sharing of country experiences among the participants.

-This course, presented by the Statistics Department, covers theoretical and practical aspects in the compilation of national accounts statistics based on the conceptual framework of the System of National Accounts 2008 (2008 SNA).
+This course, presented by the Statistics Department, covers theoretical and practical aspects in the compilation of national accounts statistics based on the conceptual framework of the System of National Accounts, 2008 (2008 SNA).
 The course consists of lectures covering methodological and compilation issues of the 2008 SNA and workshops consisting of practical exercises in compiling the accounts.
-The main aim of the course is to train participants in the compilation of annual gross domestic product (GDP) both at current prices and in volume terms using the production and expenditure approaches.
-The course starts with an overview of the SNA presenting the sequence of accounts for transactions and other flows as well as balance sheets with a focus on the framework of the 2008 SNA.
-It will cover the main concepts involving transactions, other economic flows, stocks, institutional units, classifications, and main macroeconomic aggregates measured by the system.
+The main aim of the course is to train participants in the compilation of gross domestic product (GDP) both at current prices and in volume terms using the production and expenditure approaches.
+It will cover the main concepts relating to transactions, other economic flows, stocks, institutional units, and product classifications.

 The main lectures and workshops include: